How Many Different Security Camera Types Are There in the Market?

 Wide Dynamic Range (WDR) technology compensates for problems with exposure to light.
 It enables the camera to capture details clearly in both the poorly and strongly illuminated areas of the video.
 This dynamic treatment of light notably improves the image quality of security cameras under high-contrast lighting conditions where there are both dim and bright areas in the field of view.

 WDR technology in IP cameras allows them to capture detailed features by appropriately exposing both the darkest and brightest parts of the entire scene.
 WDR IP cameras can provide much more concrete images for the identification of people or vehicle license plates, which makes them extremely important for video surveillance systems.
 Therefore, WDR IP cameras are particularly recommended for building entrances, ATMs, and transportation facilities, as well as near windows or similar areas.
-To learn more: Wide Dynamic Range (WDR) in IP Cameras

 PTZ IP Camera

 PTZ IP camera is equipped with pan, tilt, and zoom functionality controlled by a remote operator using monitoring software or a joystick.
 You can also use camera management software to set up guard tours so that the security cameras will automatically move to monitor pre-set locations on a schedule.
-To pan horizontally, tilt vertically & diagonally, and zoom in on a subject, the PTZ IP camera can enhance the image quality without digital pixilation and allows security staff to respond quickly to events they spot with the surveillance camera system.
+To pan horizontally, tilt vertically & diagonally, and zoom in on a subject, the PTZ IP camera can enhance the image quality without digital pixelation and allows security staff to respond quickly to events they spot with the surveillance camera system.

 With the advantages of a large field of view, auto-tracking, remote control, and zoom capability, PTZ IP cameras are commonly applied in guard stations, supermarkets, airports, large outdoor areas, and so on.